DerejeKitaw/note/04_VisualStudioCode/02_ShortCut.md

-Shift + comand + right or left arow to select to the end of line Shift + Alt + Tab --to select words
+Shift + command + right or left arrow to select to the end of line Shift + Alt + Tab --to select words

+alt + command right or left arrow to switch between opened file in vs code

+alt + right or left arrow to move curser one word at a time

+alt + delete will delete like backspace in window

 Install htmltagwrap and Option or alt + w to add html tag